EDCD/EDMarketConnector/Contributing.md

 to rebase your WIP branch on the latest version of the source branch.
 Otherwise we'll work out how to best merge your changes via comments in the Pull Request.

+#### Linting

+We use flake8 for linting all python source.

+While working on your changes, please ensure that they pass a check from `flake8` using our configuration and plugins.
+If you installed `requirements-dev.txt` with pip, you should simply be able to run `flake8 your_files_here` to lint your files.

+Note that if your PR does not cleanly (or mostly cleanly) pass a linting scan, your PR may be put on hold pending fixes.

+#### Unit testing

+Where possible please write unit tests for your PRs, especially in the case of bug fixes, having regression tests help ensure that we don't accidentally re-introduce a bug down the line.

+We use the python stdlib library `unittest` for unit testing.

 ---

 General workflow